 What does it take to align your product lifecycle management efforts with aftermarket service?
-On November 14th, PTC’s Keith Garguilo, Tech-Clarity’s Michelle Boucher, and Airbus Helicopters’ Nicolas De Mauroy will answer this very question during a free webinar.
-The hosts will cover:
+On November 14th, PTC’s Keith Garguilo, Tech-Clarity’s Michelle Boucher, and Airbus Helicopters’ Nicolas De Mauroy answered this very question during a free webinar.
+The hosts covered:

 The main premise of the webinar is as follows: If product lifecycle management is all about ensuring customers get as much use of a product as possible, then aftermarket service is obviously an important part of a PLM strategy.

 In order for a PLM program to work effectively, every department involved in development, testing, manufacturing, service, and retirement require updates whenever changes occur.